The Hottie and the Nottie

-The Hottie and The Nottie (stylized as The Hottie & The Nottie) is a 2008 American romantic comedy film starring Paris Hilton, Joel David Moore, and Christine Lakin.
+The Hottie and the Nottie (stylized as The Hottie & The Nottie) is a 2008 American romantic comedy film starring Paris Hilton, Joel David Moore, and Christine Lakin.
 Written by Heidi Ferrer and directed by Tom Putnam, the film began shooting in January 2007 and was released theatrically on February 8, 2008.

-The film was a critical failure and box office bomb, and has been called one of the worst films of all time.
+The film was a critical and commercial failure, and has been called one of the worst films of all time.
 Paris Hilton won the Golden Raspberry Award for Worst Actress, which was one of three "Razzies" she received at the 29th Golden Raspberry Awards.

 Plot

 Nate Cooper is unable to get it together with women.
 But he also cannot forget his first love: the beautiful Cristabel Abbott, from their time in elementary school.
 Nate sets out for the beaches of California and meets up with his geeky best friend Arno, whose mother has an unnatural amount of information about Cristabel, and perhaps an unusual relationship with her son.

 Cristabel jogs on the beach every day with many suitors trying to catch her eye, including an albino stalker.
 But she's still single, and there is a reason: Cristabel is still best friends with the same short, unattractive brunette girl whom Nate also knew in elementary school, June Phigg.

 Nate reintroduces himself to Cristabel and they hit it off.
 However, she refuses to go on a date with him unless June has a date as well.
 Nate sets out to find a boyfriend for June, but men recoil at the sight of her.
 He tricks someone, under the pretense that he's offering $500 for participating in medical testing, then explains it's to date June.
 At first, he's repulsed by her, but Nate hypnotizes him, so temporarily fools his brain, but in the middle of a date he snaps out of it and runs.

 One day at the Santa Monica Pier, Johann Wulrich, an attractive dentist and a part-time model, appears in their lives.
 He seems to want to do a makeover on June when he apparently sees her inner beauty.
 However, Nate believes that Johann is a threat to his shot for Cristabel, since Johann is almost perfect.
 Eventually, with June dating Johann, Cristabel finally begins dating Nate, per his original plan.